-In the spring of 2014, the Center for Internet Security (CIS), Council on CyberSecurity (CCS), and the National Governors Association Governors Homeland Security Advisors Council launched a security awareness initiative called the Cyber Hygiene Campaign.
+The Center for Internet Security (CIS), Council on CyberSecurity (CCS), and the National Governors Association Governors Homeland Security Advisors Council have sponsored a security awareness initiative called the Cyber Hygiene Campaign.
 This campaign is a multi-year effort to provide a low-cost program to achieve immediate and effective defenses against cyber attacks.
-SecurityCenter Continuous View (CV) supports the campaign in several ways by detecting vulnerabilities actively, passively, and through event log analysis.
+Tenable SecurityCenter Continuous View (CV) supports the campaign in several ways by detecting vulnerabilities actively, passively, and through host analysis.

-In support of the Cyber Hygiene Campaign, Tenable has created a series of dashboard collections described in the “Tenable Solutions for the Cyber Hygiene Campaign” technical paper.
-These dashboards focus on the five actions identified by the first phase of the Cyber Hygiene Campaign along with helping an organization fulfill basic security needs such as monitoring.
+In support of the Cyber Hygiene Campaign, Tenable brought together a group of dashboards described in the “Tenable Solutions for the Cyber Hygiene Campaign” technical paper.
+These dashboards relate to the five actions identified by the Cyber Hygiene Campaign along with helping an organization fulfill basic security needs such as monitoring.
 The dashboards below also align in order with the top 5 CIS Critical Security Controls.
 SecurityCenter CV’s proactive continuous network monitoring identifies the biggest risks across the entire organization.
 Analysts can quickly ascertain the state of the cyber hygiene of the organization with SecurityCenter CV.
-Tenable’s unique sensors and analytics enable the organization to assess how well the security program is performing the five actions:
+Tenable’s unique sensors and analytics enable the organization to assess how well the security program is performing with the following dashboards below.

-Inventory Authorized and Unauthorized Devices - Maintaining an inventory of systems on the network can be a monumental task, as many organizations have different groups responsible for system inventories.
+- Inventory Authorized and Unauthorized Devices: Identifying systems on the network can be a monumental task, as many organizations have different groups responsible for system inventories.
 This collection of components provides information to analysts and auditors about systems discovered on the network and device inventory.
 According to the Council on Cybersecurity, the first of the 20 security controls is to maintain an inventory of authorized and unauthorized devices.

-Inventory Authorized and Unauthorized Software - A good vulnerability management program requires that an organization also know the software installed on its systems.
-This dashboard and its components provide information to analysts about the software that is discovered on the network.
+- Inventory Authorized and Unauthorized Software: A good vulnerability management program requires that an organization also know the software installed on its systems.
+This dashboard and its components provide information to analysts about software that is discovered on the network.
 According to the Council on Cybersecurity, the second of the 20 security controls is to maintain an inventory of authorized and unauthorized software.

-Develop and Manage Secure Configurations for all Devices: Hardening and configuration guidelines can be difficult to create and to maintain.
+- Develop and Manage Secure Configurations for all Devices: Hardening and configuration guidelines can be difficult to create and to maintain.
 There are several industry standards available to organizations such as NIST 800-53, CIS, and CSC.
-SecurityCenter CV has the ability to audit system configurations according to the standards.
+Tenable SecurityCenter Continuous View has the ability to audit system configurations according to the standards.
 The components in this dashboard use forensic plugins, detections, and compliance checks to provide information about how systems are configured.
 According to the Council on CyberSecurity, the third of the 20 security controls is to maintain secure configurations for hardware and software on mobile devices, laptops, workstations, and servers.

-Conduct Continuous Vulnerability Assessment and Remediation - Detecting vulnerabilities requires a diligent information security team and the ability to detect vulnerabilities in several ways.
-SecurityCenter CV has the ability to monitor for vulnerabilities using active, passive, and event-based detection.
+- Conduct Continuous Vulnerability Assessment and Remediation: Detecting vulnerabilities requires a diligent information security team and the ability to detect vulnerabilities in several ways.
+Tenable SecurityCenter Continuous View has the ability to monitor for vulnerabilities using active, passive, and event-based detection.
 According to the Council on CyberSecurity, the fourth of the 20 security controls is to maintain continuous vulnerability assessment and remediation program.

-Actively Manage and Control the use of Administrative Privileges - A common problem found in networks is that too many accounts with administrative privileges exist.
+- Actively Manage and Control the Use of Administrative Privileges: A common problem found in networks is that too many accounts with administrative privileges exist.
 Organizations should make an effort to use dual accounts when administrative rights are to be used.
 This dashboard provides information about which users have administrative control and how this control is used.
 According to the Council on CyberSecurity, the 12th of the 20 security controls is to control use of administrative privileges.